 Director of Fiscal Partnerships

 Zakir Parpia (Zak) landed at CalSAC in 2010 after 5 years supporting youth athletics programming, leagues and coaches in the Bay Area.
 It all started with a part-time job at the Jewish Community Center of San Francisco (JCCSF) coaching t-ball and boys’ lacrosse.
-Through teaching Pee-Wee Sports and Movement to preschoolers, his first assignment as a full-time JCCSF Athletics Coordinator, Zak realized his love and talent for putting youth development theory into practice.
-Zak’s passion for youth development grew into a passion for developing high quality coaches and programming, which led to positions overseeing city-wide leagues and eventually a position with Coaching Corps – a Bay Area intermediary organization focused on strengthening communities through the power of service and sports.
-At Coaching Corps, he began to deepen his competencies as a technical assistance provider to Bay Area afterschool programs working to develop youth sports programming infused with strong youth development practices and values.
+Through teaching Pee-Wee Sports and Movement to preschoolers, his first assignment as a full-time Youth Athletics Coordinator, Zak uncovered his love and talent for putting youth development theory into practice.
+Zak’s passion for youth development developed into a desire to support and develop high quality coaches and programs, which led to positions overseeing city-wide leagues and eventually a position with Coaching Corps.
+At Coaching Corps, a Bay Area intermediary focused on strengthening communities through the power of service and sports, he began to deepen his competencies as a technical assistance provider to Bay Area afterschool programs working to develop youth sports programming infused with strong youth development practices and values.

-Outside of work, you can find him biking to the gym, cooking up something tasty for his fiance and friends, listening to podcasts, or hunkered down with his dog Athena, cat Owl, and a great book or an episode of America’s Next Top Model.
+Outside of work, you can find him on biking adventures around Alameda and Oakland, lifting at the gym, or listening to podcasts while cooking up something tasty for his fiance and friends.
+He’s most happy when hunkered down with his fiance, dog Athena, cat Owl, and a great book, a challenging Sudoku puzzle, or an episode of America’s Next Top Model.